chevEldrid/mtgsite/_posts/2020/2020-06-29-author_faq.md

 CE: What?
 No, this is a very unbiased reporter who is also a big fan of ours.
 I’m just happy we could make the time for them.
 Please, continue.

 **Q: Thank you Chev.
-Now we’ve known Hexdrinkers as a brand first, and its people second.
+Now we’ve known Chexdrinkers as a brand first, and its people second.
 Obviously Julian is the one responsible for classics like the “On The Rocks” series and Chev has really taken to the MTGA Brawl format, but aside from the writing we don’t know much about you both.**

 JL: Yes we’re very private people.
 That’s why we like to keep our Twitter account as a single follower and keep our site relatively unlisted on Google.
 It’s what has helped us really cultivate our “elusive” persona.